-With respect to the other five (5) proposals, you may vote FOR, AGAINST, or ABSTAIN.
+With respect to the other four (4) proposals, you may vote FOR, AGAINST, or ABSTAIN.
 On these proposals, if you ABSTAIN, it has the same effect as a vote AGAINST.

 If you provide specific instructions, your shares will be voted as you instruct.
-If you sign your proxy card or voting instruction card with no further instructions, your shares will be voted in accordance with the recommendations of the Board of Directors, namely (1) FOR each of the four (4) nominees for election to our Board of Directors; (2) FOR the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2017; (3FOR the Reverse Stock Split in the event the Reverse Stock Split is deemed advisable by our Board of Directors) within a range of one (1) share of Common Stock for every two (2) to ten (10) shares of Common Stock; (4) FOR the Increase of the number of authorized shares of Common Stock from 50,000,000 to 100,000,000; (5)FOR the Adjournment of the 2017 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Reverse Stock Split or the Increase; and (6) FOR our 2017 Plan.
+If you sign your proxy card or voting instruction card with no further instructions, your shares will be voted in accordance with the recommendations of the Board of Directors, namely (1) FOR each of the four (4) nominees for election to our Board of Directors; (2) FOR the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018; (3FOR the Preferred Stock Authorization; (4) FOR the Adjournment of the 2018 Annual Meeting, if necessary, to solicit additional proxies if there are insufficient votes in favor of the Preferred Stock Authorization; and (5) FOR the 2018 Plan.
 If any other matters properly arise at the meeting, your proxy, together with the other proxies received, will be voted at the discretion of the proxy holders.